Compact moduli of elliptic K3 surfaces: Introduction

-Brunyate conjectured that the normalization of $\bru$ is a toroidal compactification.
-Recently, Alexeev-Brunyate-Engel \cite{abe} confirmed Brunyate's conjecture, and showed that this space is isomorphic to a particular toroidal compactification using the theory of integral affine geometry and continuing the program begun in \cite{aet}.
+Using Kulikov models, Brunyate's thesis \cite{brunyate} constructs a stable pairs compactification of the space of elliptic K3 surfaces $\bru$ which parametrizes pairs $(X, \epsilon S + \delta F)$, where $\epsilon$ and $\delta$ are both small.
+In particular, Brunyate gives a classification of the surfaces appearing on the boundary, and conjectures that the normalization of $\bru$ is a toroidal compactification.
+Recently, Alexeev-Brunyate-Engel \cite{abe} confirmed Brunyate's conjecture, and showed that this space is isomorphic to a particular toroidal compactification using the theory of integral affine geometry and continuing the program started in \cite{aet}.

+One difference between our approach and the work of Brunyate, is in our descriptions of the compactifications at various weights and choice of markings.
+Instead of using Kulikov models, we describe the steps of MMP and the induced wall-crossing morphisms that relate the stable limits of elliptic K3 surfaces for different weights to highlight the underlying geometry of the various compactifications.
+Brunyate's space $\bru$ admits a morphism $\overline{\mathcal{W}}_\sigma(\epsilon) \to \bru$ which identifies $\overline{\mathcal{W}}_\sigma(\epsilon)$ with the normalization of $\bru$ (see Proposition \ref{prop:brunyate} and Remark \ref{rem:brunyate2}).
+In particular, the boundary components of $\bru$ and $\kepsilon$ are in bijection (see Remark \ref{rmk:brunyate}) and the moduli spaces parametrize essentially the same surfaces.
+Indeed there is a sequence of flips relating the universal family of $\bru$ and the universal family over $\overline{\mathcal{W}}_\sigma(\epsilon)$ which induces this morphism.